Khloe Kardashian Promotes ‘Revenge Body’ By Sharing Her Personal Before And After Photos

 “I can’t believe how far I have come!
 I almost can’t believe that was me!”

 Indeed, the difference in Khloe’s figure is remarkable.
-Once always called the “chubby sister,” Khloe has proved to be the queen of work outs as she SnapChats her daily routines.
-Despite dealing with name-calling and stylists who refused to dress her, Kardashian says her body transformation was for herself.
+Once always called the “chubby sister,” Khloe has proved to be the queen of workouts as she SnapChats her daily routines.
+Despite dealing with name calling and stylists who refused to dress her, Kardashian says her body transformation was for herself.

 “My fitness journey was for myself and myself alone.”